← essays

 what i actually did

-i bought a dedicated mac mini m4 - one for me, one for my dad. this isn't running in the cloud on some shared instance. this is mine, running 24/7, learning from me, adapting to me.
+i bought a dedicated mac mini m4 - one for me, one for my dad. this isn't running in the cloud on some shared instance. this is mine, running 24/7.

 Mac Mini M4 box - dedicated hardware for my AI assistant